 Industry data shows motorcycle sales continue to fall short despite late summer registration boost

-The latest figures released by the Motorcycle Industry Association have shown a significant boost in bikes sold compared with August, with machines in the 1000cc-plus bracket seeing more than double the number of units registered compared with the month prior.
+The latest figures released by the Motorcycle Industry Association (MCIA) have shown a significant boost in bikes sold compared with August, with machines in the 1000cc-plus bracket seeing more than double the number of units registered compared with the month prior.

 Big bike registrations, while up at their highest level since June, are still considerably lower than in previous years, suggesting that the appetite for such machines is diminishing among UK buyers in favour of smaller, more affordable motorcycles – as shown in August’s figures too